OTI Festival 1991

 The OTI Festival 1991 (Vigésimo Gran Premio de la Canción Iberoamericana, Vigésimo Grande Prêmio da Canção Ibero-Americana) was the 20th edition of the OTI Festival.
-It consisted of a semi-final on 13 December presented by Eduardo Capetillo, Gloria Calzada, and Rebecca de Alba and a final on 14 December 1991 presented by Raúl Velasco, held at the Salón Teotihuacán of the Centro de Convenciones in Acapulco, Mexico.
+It consisted of a semi-final on 13 December, presented by Eduardo Capetillo, Gloria Calzada, and Rebecca de Alba, and a final on 14 December 1991, presented by Raúl Velasco, held at the Salón Teotihuacán of the Centro de Convenciones in Acapulco, Mexico.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisa.

 Broadcasters from twenty-four countries participated in the festival.
-The winner was the song "¿Adónde estás ahora?" performed by Claudia Brant representing Argentina; with "Consejos, canción a mi hijo" by Juan Carlos Coronel representing Colombia placing second; and "Barrio viejo" by Rodolfo Muñiz representing Mexico placing third.
+The winner was the song "¿Adónde estás ahora?", written by Claudia Brant and Sebastián Schon, and performed by Brant herself representing Argentina; with "Consejos, canción a mi hijo", written by Conrado Marrugo Vélez, and performed by Juan Carlos Coronel representing Colombia, placing second; and "Barrio viejo", written by Sergio Esquivel, and performed by Rodolfo Muñiz representing Mexico, placing third.

 Location

 Centro de Convenciones, Acapulco – host venue of the OTI Festival 1991.

 The Organización de Televisión Iberoamericana (OTI) designated Televisa as the host broadcaster for the 20th edition of the OTI Festival.
 The broadcaster staged the event in Acapulco.
 The venue selected was the Salón Teotihuacán of the Centro de Convenciones, which is a multipurpose hall with an area of 5475 m2 within the convention and exhibition center.